-Gregory Peck stars as an iron-willed commander, bludgeoning his combat-weary crews into murderous raids over targets protected by swarms of Luftwaffe fighters above and battalions of 88mm flak-guns below.
-The critically acclaimed film drew Peck a deserved Best Actor nomination (his fourth in five years), as well as one for Best Picture (losing to All The Kings Men), and it won the award for Best Supporting Actor from the solid work of low-keyed newcomer Dean Jagger, as well as one for the Sound crew.
+Gregory Peck stars as an iron-willed commander, bludgeoning his combat-weary crews into murderous raids over targets protected by swarms of Luftwaffe fighter planes and battalions of 88mm flak-guns.
+The critically acclaimed film drew Peck a deserved Best Actor nomination (his fourth in five years), as well as one for Best Picture (losing to All The Kings Men), and it won the award for Best Supporting Actor from the solid work of low-keyed newcomer Dean Jagger, as well as an award for the Sound crew.

 Other actors evincing fine turns include Hugh Marlowe, Gary Merrill and Millard Mitchell.
 Henry King directed; he and producer Darryl F. Zanuck decided to make extensive use of actual footage taken by both American and German crews of the fighting—it’s pretty darn impressive.
-I think it does rather soft soap things by having our B-17 crews too easily blasting the enemy Messerschmidts, but there was only so much bumming reality a postwar audience could accept.
+I think it does rather soft-soap things by having our B-17 crews too easily blasting the enemy Messerschmitt’s, but there was only so much bumming reality a postwar audience could accept.

 Command Decision beat this off the runway by a few months, and it’s been followed over the years by a number of less-successful attempts to grapple with the aerial conflict, including the bleak The War Lover, the non-event Hanover Street, the disappointing throwback Memphis Belle, the grand-scale absurdity Catch-22.